Is Adoption Right for You?

 - Is adoption good in regards to the baby being placed.

-This adoption pros and cons list aims to help you consider some important benefits of domestic adoption as well as the potential cons to this choice.
-As you learn about the benefits of adoption (and possible drawbacks) for birth parents, pros and cons of adopting a baby for the adoptive parents, as well as the pros and cons of domestic adoption for the child, keep in mind that every individual will have their own list of pros and cons that are specific to their situation.
+As you learn about the adoption pros and cons for the mother, pros and cons of adopting a baby for the adoptive parents, as well as the pros and cons of domestic adoption for the child, keep in mind that every individual will have their own list of pros and cons that are specific to their situation.

 Let’s explore some of the potential pros and cons of adoption that might be a part of your own decision-making process: